“The airport is

 about in the piles.
 How anyone can keep track of what belongs to whom

-and who bought what and when is completely beyond me…
+and who bought what and when is entirely beyond me…

 I’m fascinated by